 A wonderful environment in which you can relax and enjoy activities together with children, family and friends.

 There are footpaths throughout our 300 acres.
 Enjoy the beauty of the Norfolk countryside and panoramic views of the Weybourne coastline.

-Acorn Activities offers families the chance to learn about the environment of Kelling Heath and the wildlife that lives amidst this unique estate.
+Acorn Activities offers families the chance to learn about the environment of Kelling Heath and the wildlife that lives amidst this unique Park.

 At Kelling Heath we are pleased to have captive Red Squirrels, which are part of a national scheme for captive breeding.
-We regret only one of our live webcam feeds which come direct from the enclosure at Kelling Heath is available at the moment.
+We regret our live webcam feeds which come direct from the enclosure at Kelling Heath is are not available at the moment.

 Kelling Heath is blessed with a high quality habitat that the Park protects and enhances with benefits to humans and wildlife, especially our bat population.

 Kelling Heath is pleased to offer a cycle hire service through Huff & Puff Cycle Hire.